Philopt/coffee-girl/README.md

    The game must be accessed via `http://` either locally or on any static host.
 Opening `index.html` directly will not load all assets correctly.

-The game uses Phaser via the CDN:
+The game uses [Phaser](https://phaser.io/).
+It will load `lib/phaser.min.js` by default.
+If you prefer the CDN version, replace the script tag in `index.html` with:

 ```html
 <script src="https://cdn.jsdelivr.net/npm/phaser@3/dist/phaser.min.js"></script>
 ```

+If the game fails to start, check your browser's console for errors.

 Have fun clicking!